 Photo Credit: william_wlech

-Concord is the 47th highest populated city in California and is quickly becoming popular amongst tech employees not willing to put up with the insanity that is San Francisco.
+Concord is the 47th highest populated city in California and is quickly becoming popular amongst tech employees not willing to put up with the insanity that is San Francisco and Silicon Valley.

-But apart from its utility as a commuter city, Concord has a ton to offer people who want a nice place to settle down without sacrificing the benefits of city life.
+Apart from its utility as a commuter city, Concord has a lot to offer.
+For people who want a nice place to settle down without sacrificing the benefits of city life, you’re home.
 The trick is knowing where to look.

-This guide is meant to give you all the tools you’ll need to discover what makes Concord such a great place to live.
+This guide will give you all you’ll need to discover what makes Concord such a great place to live.

 - Which Concord neighborhoods are most affordable?